A new video gives mission co-workers the chance to tell Presbyterians why they’re so fond of their work

 Tags: beloved children of god, betsey moe, causes of poverty, children of god, climate change, costa rica, hands network, joining hands, joining hands network, latin america, mission, mission co-worker, mission co-workers, people, people of haiti, presbyterian church, produced by world, root causes, root causes of poverty, world mission

-Ministries: Joining Hands, Gender & Racial Justice, World Mission, Presbyterian Disaster Assistance
+Ministries: Joining Hands, Gender, Racial and Intercultural Justice, World Mission, Presbyterian Disaster Assistance